-1. Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side.
+Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side.

-- Make sure that the retainer on the brake caliper bracket is inserted into the slot in the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.
+Make sure that the retainer on the brake caliper bracket is inserted into the slot in the swingarm.
+Make sure that there is enough space between the brake pads before installing the wheel.

-- 1. Brake caliper bracket - 2.
-Retainer - 3.
-Slot - 2.
-Install the drive chain onto the rear sprocket. - 3.
-Install the washer and the axle nut, and then lower the rear wheel so that it is on the ground. - 4.
+- Brake caliper bracket

+- 2. Retainer

+- 3. Slot

+- 2. Install the drive chain onto the rear sprocket. - 3.
+Install the washer and the axle nut. - Lower the rear wheel so that it is on the ground, and then put the sidestand down. - 5.
 Adjust the drive chain slack.
-(See page 6-25.) - 5.
+(See page 6-25.) - 6.
 Tighten the axle nut to the specified torque.

-Axle nut:

-125 Nm (12.5 m·kgf, 90.4 ft·lbf)
+Axle nut: 125 Nm (12.5 m·kgf, 90 ft·lbf)